-- Develop a B_z Prediction Framework (BPF) that can be downloaded and installed by all team members.
-We will use a combination of shell scripts, Fortran, C/++, and R/Python served from and Subversion (SVN) repository, providing a platform-agnostic toolkit;

-- Populate the BPF with a limited subset of the predictive algorithms outlined above.
-These will be prioritized based on several factors, including likelihood of success and ease of implementation; - Assemble the necessary datasets as well as any relevant meta-datasets for driving, testing, and validating the BPF.
+- Develop a B_z Forecasting Framework (BFF) that can be downloaded and installed by all team members.
+We will use a combination of shell scripts, Fortran, C/++, and R/Python served from an Subversion (SVN) repository, providing a platformagnostic toolkit; - Populate the BFF with a limited subset of the predictive algorithms outlined above.
+These will be prioritized based on several factors, including likelihood of success and ease of implementation; - Assemble the necessary datasets as well as any relevant meta-datasets for driving, testing, and validating the BFF.
 Some will be stored directly in the SVN repository while others will be either disseminated from PSI or from their original source location; - Complete initial set of validation studies, computing relevant metrics and skill scores.
-Focus initially on predicting ambient solar wind and simple CME events;
+Focus initially on predicting ambient solar wind and simple CME events.